 Class Action Settlements

-If you think you might be a class member in one of these cases, click the “Go to Claim Website” link on that card to learn more and to submit a claim if you meet the eligibility criteria.
+If you think you might be a class member in one of these cases, click the “Go to Settlement Website” link on the cards below to learn more and to submit a claim if you meet the eligibility criteria.
 Submitting a claim is quick and helps ensure that your rights are preserved as the case progresses.

 All Settlements